Meet the Police and Crime Commissioner

 He has also been the secretary of a foundation which awarded more than a quarter of a million pounds of grant funding to medical professionals.
 He was also a Non-Executive Director for a healthcare company and was instrumental in trebling their turnover.

-For the past decade, he has been a governor at Bournemouth School.
+For the past decade, he was a governor at Bournemouth School.
 Since becoming Vice Chair/Chair, he led a strategic review which meant a change in vision to ensure the most local community focussed and progressive admission policy in the UK which allowed the acquisition of the largest capital investment since the 1970s.

 In his spare time he enjoys playing board games with his friends and family and getting out in the Dorset countryside - it's a bonus if a pub lunch is involved too!